Long-Term Care Costs Getting Bigger in Texas: LTC Insurance Paying Big Benefits

 The stars may be big and bright deep in the heart of Texas, but so are long-term health care costs.
-Increasing demand in Texas will mean higher costs in the years ahead.
+Increasing demand in Texas will mean higher costs in the years ahead, but those with LTC Insurance are getting big benefits.

 Linda Kople